-Focus on Retail Investors: The Division continues to focus on retail investors, as reflected by the fact that half of the 490 stand alone enforcement actions brought in FY 2018 involved allegations or findings of wrongdoing that harmed retail investors.
-The Report highlights the work of the Division's Retail Strategy Task Force ("RSTF"), which was formed in FY 2018, for playing a critical role in using data analytics to establish lead-generation initiatives.
-In addition, the Report notes the key role played by larger-scale initiatives such as the Share Class Selection Disclosure Initiative ("SCSDI") launched earlier this year to encourage advisers to self-report their alleged failures to disclose financial conflicts of interest related to the receipt of 12b-1 fees.
-Initiatives such as the SCSDI allow the Division to identify, address and remediate violations more quickly and more efficiently than pursuing cases on an individual basis.
+Focus on Retail Investors

+The division continues to focus on retail investors, as reflected by the fact that half of the 490 stand-alone enforcement actions brought in FY 2018 involved allegations or findings of wrongdoing that harmed retail investors.
+The report highlights the work of the division's Retail Strategy Task Force, which was formed in FY 2018, for playing a critical role in using data analytics to establish lead-generation initiatives.
+In addition, the report notes the key role played by larger-scale initiatives, such as the Share Class Selection Disclosure Initiative, or SCSDI, launched earlier this year to encourage advisers to self-report their alleged failures to disclose financial conflicts of interest related to the receipt of 12b-1 fees.
+Initiatives such as the SCSDI allow the division to identify, address and remediate violations more quickly and more efficiently than pursuing cases on an individual basis.

+Policing Cyber Misconduct

-Policing Cyber Misconduct: Cyber-related misconduct continues to be a key focus area for the Commission.
-In FY 2018, the Division brought 20 stand alone cases involving Initial Coin Offerings ("ICOs") and digital assets.
-According to the Report, the Division's Cyber Unit, which was formed at the end of FY 2017, has been instrumental in identifying and bringing a range of cases, from an action against an investment adviser for inadequate cybersecurity policies and procedures to an action against a public company for the accuracy of cyber-related disclosures.
-The Report also stated that the Division has 225 cyber-related investigations on-going.
+Cyber-related misconduct continues to be a key focus area for the commission.
+In FY 2018, the division brought 20 stand-alone cases involving initial coin offerings and digital assets.
+According to the report, the division's Cyber Unit, which was formed at the end of FY 2017, has been instrumental in identifying and bringing a range of cases, from an action against an investment adviser for inadequate cybersecurity policies and procedures[2] to an action against a public company for the accuracy of cyber-related disclosures.[3]
+The report also stated that the division has 225 cyber-related investigations ongoing.
 As such, we can expect FY 2019 to see even more significant developments in this space.

+Holding Individuals Accountable

-Holding Individuals Accountable: The Division continues to focus on individual accountability and the results for FY 2018 bear that out.
-Of the 490 stand alone actions brought in FY 2018, 72% of them involved charges against one or more individuals, including high-profile senior executives, a Congressman, and a professional athlete - a similar number to prior years.
-The Division litigated five cases in FY 2018 which, although similar to the number in FY 2017, is down from the number of trials from just a couple of years ago.
-Perhaps predicting some criticism on this point, the Report points to the impact of the Lucia v.
-SEC case from earlier this year in which the Supreme Court held that the appointment of the SEC's Administrative Law Judges ("ALJs") violated the U.S. Constitution's Appointments Clause and to the substantial litigation resources that will be required to address the decision in FY 2019.
+The division continues to focus on individual accountability and the results for FY 2018 bear that out.
+Of the 490 stand-alone actions brought in FY 2018, 72 percent involved charges against one or more individuals, including high-profile senior executives, a congressman and a professional athlete - a similar number to prior years.
+The division litigated five cases in FY 2018 which, although similar to the number in FY 2017, is down from the number of trials from just a couple of years ago.
+Perhaps predicting some criticism on this point, the report points to the impact of Lucia v.
+SEC,[4] a case in which the U.S. Supreme Court held earlier this year that the appointment of the SEC's administrative law judges violated the U.S. Constitution's appointments clause, and to the substantial litigation resources that will be required to address the decision in FY 2019.

-Penalties Higher, Disgorgement Lower, Though Results Heavily Dependent on
+Penalties Higher, Disgorgement Lower, Though Results Heavily Dependent on One Case